StarpTech/bootme/README.md

 - Define recover routine which is triggered as soon as a Hook or a Job fails.
 - Share configuration across all Tasks.
 - Access Task results in Hooks or Jobs.
+- Reference to Task results in other Tasks.

 ## Usage